oahull0112/ESIFHPC4/BerkeleyGW/README.md

 ## 3.2 Performance on Kestrel

 The sample data in the table below are measured runtimes from NREL's Kestrel CPU and GPU partitions.

 Kestrel has dual socket Intel Xeon Sapphire Rapids CPU nodes with 52-core processors (104 cores total) and 256 GB memory.
 The CPU-targeted BerkeleyGW executables were built using PrgEnv-gnu.
-Kestrel's GPU nodes have one dual socket AMD Genoa CPU with 64-core processors (128 cores total) and four NVIDIA H100 SXM GPUs with 80 GB memory.
-Each GPU node job used four MPI tasks per node, each with one GPU and 16 cores.
-The GPU-accelerated BerkeleyGW executables were built using PrgEnv-nvhpc.
 Note that the number of MPI threads used (as set by OMP_NUM_THREADS) may substantially impact benchmark time-to-solution.
+The table below summarizes the Small and Medium benchmark results on Kestrel CPU nodes.

 | Node Type | Problem Size | CPU or GPU Nodes Used | MPI Tasks | Threads | Epsilon Total Time (seconds) | Epsilon I/O Time (seconds) | Epsilon Benchmark Time (seconds) |
 |:---------:|:------------:|:---------------------:|:---------:|:-------:|:----------------------------:|:--------------------------:|:--------------------------------:|